pranavkalapala/wazuh-insider-threat-detection/README.md

 ### Key Findings

 This project demonstrated that Wazuh's FIM module, when deployed with real-time monitoring on high-value directories, provides sufficient visibility to detect every stage of a realistic insider data exfiltration attempt.
 No stage of the attack went undetected.
-Critically, the combination of alerts — not any single event — is what makes the insider threat pattern visible.
+Critically, the combination of alerts, not any single event, is what makes the insider threat pattern visible.
 A file copy alone could be routine; a file copy followed by compression, permission change, and source deletion is a pattern with very few innocent explanations.

 ### Lessons Learned